What is Risk Management?

 Risk management refers to the process of identifying, analyzing, and responding to risk factors that may occur in the lifetime of a project, followed by a coordinated and economical application of resources to minimize, monitor, and control the probability and/or impact of unfortunate events or to maximize the realization of opportunities.
 If risk management is done properly, it can prevent potential threats by controlling future events.

 Suppose that a new technology is needed to carry-out a task in a project.
 The project manager sets up a six-month plan.
 However, the technical team believes that at least nine months are required.
-If the project manager is innovative and acts in a quick manner, the project team immediately develop an emergency plan.
+If the project manager is innovative and acts in a quick manner, the project team will immediately develop an emergency plan.
 In this case, the issue of time will be resolved before the deadline.

 Otherwise, if the project team lacks an emergency plan, the project is doomed to fail.
 While most of the work is still unfinished, the deadline for completing the project will come to pass, and only then the project manager will think of an emergency plan.
 In this case, a lack of risk management means that the team members’ time has been wasted.

 Risk Management Systems can help to identify risk and the degree of effect it has on the project or business.
 Acceptance or non-acceptance of risk usually depends on the tolerance level of the project manager or the risk appetite of the organization.

 The first step is to identify, recognize and describe risks that might affect the project or its outcomes.
 This is a systematic and methodic process, best done in a group environment.
 A large number of people participate in this process, including management, employees, customers, and other stakeholders.